Hofsmo/beer/README.md

 # beer
 Here I will host code and jupyter notebooks for plotting beer stuff.
 Mostly it will be graphs for fermentation and temperature.

-My beer diary is hosted at [sigurdjakobsen.no] (sigurd.jakobsen.no)
+My beer diary is hosted at https://sigurdjakobsen.no/